hertzg/rtl_433_docker/README.md

 | `linux/ppc64le`  | ✔️     | ✔️     |
 | `linux/s390x`    | ✔️     | ️➖    |

-➖ : Supported by the base image but not being built (skipped)
+➖ : Supported by the base image but not being built (you could think of it as ❌️)

 ## Usage